Filter Options

 What can I expect from a safari in Malawi?

 “Malawi is a friendly, off-the-beaten-track destination that will appeal to those with a general interest in Africa: its people, wildlife and scenic beauty.
 Malawi holidays are usually, but not exclusively, centered on the wildlife.
 Depending on your interests, you can focus your itinerary more toward the parks and reserves, or the lake and general African life.
-Most people will spend some time on the lake as well as in the parks.
-The diving and snorkeling is fantastic, and the calm freshwater lake makes the whole experience easier than sea-based activities.”
+Most visitors will spend some time on Lake Malawi as well as in the parks.
+The diving and snorkeling are fantastic, and the calm freshwater lake makes the experience easier compared to sea-based activities.”

 8